yunusdemir/django-bg-tasks/README.rst

 This will simply poll the database queue every few seconds to see if there is a new task to run.

-NB: to aid the management task in finding the registered tasks it is best to put them in a file called 'tasks.py'.
-You can put them elsewhere, but you have to ensure that they will be imported so the decorator can register them with the scheduler.
-By putting them in tasks.py they will be auto-discovered and the file automatically imported by the management command.

 The process_tasks management command has the following options:

 * `duration` - Run task for this many seconds (0 or less to run forever) - default is 0